Indianapolis Fire Department Stabilizes Network Connectivity & Takes Management to the Cloud

 Protecting a city from fires and other emergencies is a demanding 24/7 job — and one that doesn’t remain stationary.
 The Indianapolis Fire Department knew cellular connectivity was the best option for its vehicle fleet, and that it needed a solution for its fire apparatus that would stand up to extreme conditions.

-To meet its needs for ruggedness and reliability, and to better utilize IT man-hours, the fire department deployed Cradlepoint’s COR IBR1100 routing platforms and Enterprise Cloud Manager (ECM), the network management service available in the Cradlepoint NetCloud platform.
-Now network stability and flexibility are at an all-time high.
+To meet its needs for ruggedness and reliability, and to better utilize IT man-hours, the fire department deployed Cradlepoint NetCloud Service for mobile, including cloud management, a mobile router with embedded LTE, 24x7 support, and a limited lifetime warranty.
+Now network stability and flexibility are at an all time high.

 With an overall metro area population of more than 2 million, Indianapolis is the largest city in Indiana — and the 12th largest city in the U.S. The Indianapolis Fire Department (IFD) has more than 1,200 fire personnel, 300 of whom are on duty at any given time, and protects 278 square miles of territory.
 The department, which features a fleet of 43 fire engines and 22 ladders, began utilizing in-vehicle data terminals in the 1990s before transitioning to laptops in 2005.